sdncoder/sdncoder/README.md

 * Vendor and commercial network tools lead to "death by subscription", open-source and scripting should be used to mitigate that.

 The **Network CI (integration)** uses the version control build of main-->branch-->review-->merge.
-* Continuous Integration - automate the integration of configuration changes.
+* Continuous Integration - automate the integration of configuration changes (version control with peer review).

 The **Network CD (delviery and deployment)**
 * Continuous Delivery - automate the test.